NikolasGoulios/push_swap/README.md

 ---

 ## **6. Error Handling**
-If an error is detected (e.g., invalid input, duplicates), the program:
+If an error is detected (e.g., invalid input, duplicates, sorted list), the program:
 1. Prints `"Error"` to **STDERR**.
 2. Frees allocated memory.
 3. Exits gracefully.